-In San Marzano there are also four country churches of historical and artistic interest: Saint Antonio (in Regione Italiana), Saint Rocco (in Chierina region), Nostra Signora Annunziata (in Regione Corte) and Santa Libera (in Regione Marziano), which takes the name from a previous construction of the seventeenth century on Monte Oliveto that now no longer exists.
+In San Marzano there are also four country churches of historical and artistic interest: Saint Antonio (in Regione Italiana), Saint Rocco (in Chierina region), Nostra Signora Annunziata (in Regione Corte), and Santa Libera (in Regione Marziano).

-For outdoor lovers, there is a colourful ciabot in the vineyards (the ciabots are small buildings that were once used as a shelter and garrison in the vineyard).
+For outdoor lovers, there is a colorful ciabot in the vineyards (the ciabots are small buildings that were once used as a shelter and garrison in the vineyard).